Paul-Taiwo/fillmate/README.md

 npm run build
 ```

-This will generate the build files in the `build` directory.
+This will generate the build files in the `dist` directory.

 ## 📂 Load Extension in Chrome

 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Enable "Developer mode" using the toggle switch in the top right corner.
-3. Click "Load unpacked" and select the `build` directory.
+3. Click "Load unpacked" and select the `dist` directory.

-Your React app should now be loaded as a Chrome extension!
+Your extension should now be loaded in Chrome!
+Navigate to a supported job application page to see it in action.

 ## 🗂️ Project Structure

 - `public/`: Contains static files and the `manifest.json`.
-- `src/`: Contains the React app source code.
+- `src/`:
+  - `background/`: Background scripts for the extension
+  - `content/`: Content scripts that run on job sites
+  - `options/`: Profile settings page
+  - `popup/`: Extension popup UI
+  - `sidebar/`: Floating autofill button
+  - `storage/`: Data storage logic
+  - `utils/`: Utility functions and helpers
 - `vite.config.ts`: Vite configuration file.
 - `tsconfig.json`: TypeScript configuration file.
 - `package.json`: Contains the project dependencies and scripts.

-## License
+## 📄 License

 This project is licensed under the MIT License.

+## 🤝 Contributing

+Pull requests and feedback are welcome!
+Please open an issue first to discuss major changes.

+---

+FillMate – Skip the typing.
+Focus on getting hired.